 It took eight years of failure before Alex Gregory first became World Champion, but learning to adapt and make necessary decisions turned his disappointment around.
 It was the defeats which laid the foundations for Alex’s Olympic success and the ability to overcome any difficulties that he encountered along the way.
 Taking audiences on an emotional journey through vivid and heart wrenching descriptions, Alex brings to life this journey relaying the need for ‘true motivation’, words are not enough.

-He spent a month exploring some of the coldest waters in the world while on a pioneering Arctic rowing expedition in 2017.
-With the desire to push his boundaries and test his mental capacity in a vastly different environment to what he was used to, Alex Gregory learnt far more about himself, team dynamics and leadership than he ever expected.
-It also provided him with a unique perspective on an extraordinary journey during which he discovered little seen natural wonders, exploring a rarely visited part of the globe, battling dangerous seas, immensely cold conditions and eventually finishing the journey unexpectedly on a little known volcanic island called Jan Mayen.
-The expedition was a resounding success for Alex, filled with lessons and experiences that will enthral audiences in all walks of life.
+This opportunity also provided him with a unique perspective on an extraordinary journey during which he discovered little seen natural wonders.
+In addition he was ale to explore a rarely visited part of the globe, battling dangerous seas and immensely cold conditions.
+Finally he ended the journey unexpectedly on a little known volcanic island called Jan Mayen.
+The expedition was a resounding success for Alex.
+And he came home filled with lessons and experiences that enthrall audiences from all walks of life.

 As the father of three young children, Alex’s attentions now lie in exploring the practical, healthy opportunities young people have in modern society.
-Passionate about the outdoors Alex Gregory is writing a book on the subject giving parents a guide to outdoor activities that will create bonding moments and lasting memories between parent and child.
+Passionate about the outdoors Alex Gregory has written the best selling book Dadventures, a guide for parents on how to make precious memories outdoors with their children.
 His experiences in sport, as a parent and during Arctic expeditions give Alex an appreciation and understanding of what is important to him & his family.
 He is passionate about sharing these thoughts with others.

 The secret of Olympic Motivation

 Alex Gregory MBE – A life on water